Chapter 2. Running XML Calabash

 interface.
 (This is analagous to the-init:

-option on the Saxon command line API.)--description:description-file
+option on the Saxon command line API.)--graphs:graph-output-directory

 There are five levels of verbosity.
 The level of verbosity determines how much detail is printed about the progress of a running pipeline.